-Through literature review we were able to find more than twenty studies or cases that reported benefits of using social media in the customer interface of business-to-business companies.
-There were eight journal articles, out of which almost all, seven were peerreviewed academic ones.
+Through literature review we were able to find more than twenty studies or cases that reported benefits of using social media in innovation of business-to-business companies.
+There were eight journal articles, out of which almost all, seven were peer-reviewed academic ones.
 We were also able to find five authoritative books, one authoritative research report, and three blog articles which brought additional understanding to this little academically studied and reported area.
-Despite the so-far relatively few academic studies, we believe that the analysis of the more than twenty authoritative sources does bring new broader understanding of the wide usefulness of social media in the specific context of B2B companies, and their customer interface.
+Despite the so-far relatively few academic studies, we believe that the analysis of the more than twenty authoritative sources does bring new broader understanding of the wide usefulness of social media in the specific context of B2B companies and innovation.